-Licence condition to be imposed Licence condition details Restricted trading & Consumption on premises NYE (airport, catering - Good Friday Normal trading std) Christmas Day Normal trading December 31 st Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is the later.
-6-hour closure period Section 11A of the Liquor Act 2007 applies to this licence.
-Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours between 04:00 AM and 10:00 AM during each consecutive period of 24 hours.
-The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence.
-0000101 Restricted trading & NYE (except airport, catering, other public entertainment venue, vessel - std) Consumption on prer mises Good Friday 12:00 noon - 10:00 PM (liquor can only be served with or ancillary to a meal in a dining area) 12:00 noon - 10:00 PM (liquor can only be ary to a meal in a dining area) Normal opening time until normal closing time /ear's Day, whichever is the later Note: Trading is also Christmas Day if allowed at other times on Good Friday and authorised by an exte served with or ended trading authorisation.
-Liquor can only be ancillary to a meal in a dining area after 5:00 AM on Good Friday and Christmas Day.
-Plan of management Plan of Management time to time after con of Management is to for inspection on the Liquor and Gaming N e operated at all times in accordance with the dated November 2022 as may be varied from isultation with NSW Police.
-A copy of the Plan be kept on the premises and made available request of a police officer, council officer, NSW inspector, or any other person authorised iquor and Gaming Authority
+Licence condition to be imposed Licence condition details Restricted trading & Consumption on premises NYE (airport, catering - Good Friday Normal trading std) Christmas Day Normal trading December 31st Normal opening time until normal closing time or 2:00 AM on New Year's Day, whichever is the later.
+6-hour closure period Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours during each consecutive period of 24 hours (known as the 6-hour closure period).
+The 6-hour closure period is 04:00 AM to 10:00 AM each day, or as determined by the Independent Liquor & Gaming Authority (ILGA).
+During the 6-hour closure period, the licensed premises are not authorised to stay open for the retail sale of liquor on the premises.
+This condition only applies to: - an on-premises licence granted on or after 30 October 2008 - an on-premises licence in force before 30 October 2008, but only where an extended trading authorisation was granted for the licence on or after 30 October 2008 and is in force Plan of management The premises is to be operated at all times in accordance with the Plan of Management dated November 2023 as may be varied from time to time after consultation with NSW Police.
+A copy of the Plan of Management is to be kept on the premises and made available for inspection on the request of a police officer, council officer, Liquor & Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority.